-The Pacific parrotlet is sometimes known as the pocket parrot likely because of its small size, growing to around 8 to 11 cm in height these natives from Peru and Ecuador a perfect birds to have as an indoor pet especially to those living in apartments.
+The Pacific parrotlet is sometimes known as the pocket parrot likely because of its small size, growing to around 8 to 11 cm in height these natives from Peru and Ecuador are perfect birds to have as an indoor pet especially to those living in apartments.
 They can be vocal that they are not especially noisy and not prone to screaming like some species of parrot and most cockatoos

 Exercise and Health

 Parrotlets are high energy go go go birds.
 They need ample room to play and plenty of things to play with.
-Always ensure that they have a multitude of toys inside and outside the cage – outside the cage they will also undoubtedly select many of your belongings as the toys.
+Always ensure that they have a multitude of toys inside and outside the cage – outside the cage, they will also undoubtedly select many of your belongings as the toys.

-They generally healthy birds and despite their small size they can live for up to 30 years
+They are generally healthy birds and despite their small size they can live for up to 30 years

 Understandably in such a highly active bird Pacific power outlets have voracious appetites fuelling an extremely high metabolism.
 Your local pet shop should be able to supply a parrotlet style feed which should be supplemented with fruits and vegetables as well as high protein sources such as cooked meat and eggs.